 If you’re a homeowner, taking out a home equity loan or home equity line of credit (HELOC) can be an option for financing a boat.
 You borrow against the equity you’ve built up in your home, using it as collateral.

 With home equity financing, your home itself is used as collateral for the loan.
-This makes it a secured loan option, similar to a mortgage, allowing for (possibly) much lower interest rates than unsecured loans like personal loans.
+This makes it a secured loan option, similar to a mortgage, allowing for the possibility much lower interest rates.
 Typical APRs on home equity products range from 3-8%.

 Some boat dealers and manufacturers offer their own financing programs called marine financing.
 It’s the same idea as an auto loan, just for boats.